lily-es/OsloBicycle/README.md

 # OsloBicycle
-Kotlin [TornadoFX](https://github.com/edvin/tornadofx) app to display available locks and bikes for [Oslo City Bike](https://oslobysykkel.no/en)
+Kotlin [TornadoFX](https://github.com/edvin/tornadofx) app to display available locks and bikes for [Oslo City Bike](https://oslobysykkel.no/en).
+Needs JDK11

 ## How to run
 Run the project with ```mvn clean javafx:run```